Lawn care marketing is single-handedly the best (and arguably the only) way to grow your business.

 So make sure your website is amazing.
 Hire a freelance web developer, if you have to.
 This is too important to overlook, and it’ll more than pay for itself.

-Click here to find out more about creating an amazing website for your lawn care business.
+Read our complete lawn care website guide to find out more about creating an amazing website for your business.

 Even better than creating an amazing website… is creating a website that appears at the top of search results.

-SEO (AKA search engine optimization) is the combination of healthy web practices and keyword usage that puts your website at the top of search results.
+SEO (i.e. search engine optimization) is the combination of healthy web practices and keyword usage that puts your website at the top of search results.

 Since websites with good SEO get seen first, businesses that invest in SEO are getting over 50% of web traffic.